plentymarkets/plugin-multi-channel-bol-com/meta/documents/info_en.md

 ## List items on bol.com as a German retailer

-bol.com is fully integrated into plentymarkets 7.
+bol.com is fully integrated into PlentyONE.
 You do not need a branch office in aforementioned countries in order to sell items on bol.com, you only need to fill in a form for your retailer registration and send it to bol.com via e-mail.
 For further information on retailer registration, see the general terms and conditions on bol.com.